1940

 than one version.
 The copy to the right, Jack

-had cropped and gave to his sister, Sunny
+had cropped, and gave to his sister Sunny

-Thomas in Redondo Beach, California.
-There it
+Thomas, in Redondo Beach, California.
+There

-visited her, and she offered me this copy, she
+visited her and she offered me this copy she

 puzzled over why Jack had it cropped?
 The

-to another friend in 1946 was the uncropped
+another friend in 1946 was the uncropped

 version.
 I was not able to get permission to